 Yes, there are still many new tweaks and enhancements that come with each iteration of Android but it’s not as obvious to many users.
 If you don’t know the names of each build of Android, or know what version numbers they are, you probably don’t care about the little details.

-As we hit the summer of 2019 we’re in the beta stages of Android Q, or what’s likely going to be Android 10.0.
-With its official launch not expected until October, it could be another 6-8 months before it powers the cutting-edge flagship devices
+As we hit the fall of 2019 Android 10 is rolling out to a small number of devices, namely the Pixel line.
+With its official launch just getting started, it could be another 4-6 months before it powers the cutting-edge flagship devices

 If you can get a phone with Android 8 Oreo or Android 9 Pie, you’re doing well for yourself.
 Avoid anything older than that if at all possible.

 If you’re buying based on price, and want to keep things as cheap as possible, understand that you might not see another software release.
 It’s more or less “what you get today is what you’ll have tomorrow.”